 The integrity of the competitions is at risk, as concerns about match fixing appear to have been realized.
 Industry leader Valve banned several players from future events due to fixing traced back to skin betting sites in early 2016.
 Similarly, several players were banned by the Korean eSports Association for match fixing in April 2016.
-Similarly, several players were banned by the Korean eSports Association for match fixing in April 2016.

 The fixing even extends into the skin betting sites themselves.
 One player and gambler, Mohamad Assad had half a million followers on Twitch who watched him gamble on the site CS:GO Diamonds.
 Through an agreement with CS:GO Diamonds, Assad was informed in advance what the outcome of his rolls would be.
 He used this knowledge to increase his viewership.
-However, the relationship soured and Assad and CS:GO Diamonds engaged in a very public argument about the terms of their agreement.157 Ultimately, Assad was paid nearly \$100,000 from the site to promote their product, but then exposed to his followers that the site was feeding him information about his spins.
+However, the relationship soured and Assad and CS:GO Diamonds engaged in a very public argument about the terms of their agreement.
+Ultimately, Assad was paid nearly \$100,000 from the site to promote their product, but then exposed to his followers that the site was feeding him information about his spins.
 Assad has been banned from ELeague commentating and other commentating gigs as a result.